oscar-chinchin-dev/miwebcafe-next-frontend/README.md

 # MiWebCafe Next Frontend

-Next.js frontend for the MiWebCafe point-of-sale system.
+Next.js frontend for the MiWebCafe system.

 This application consumes the MiWebCafe REST API and provides a modern UI alternative to the Angular client.
 ---